hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_output_mssql.html.markdown

 * `server` - (Required) The SQL server url.
 Changing this forces a new resource to be created.

-* `user` - (Required) Username used to login to the SQL server.
+* `user` - (Required) Username used to login to the Microsoft SQL Server.
 Changing this forces a new resource to be created.

-* `password` - (Required) Password used together with username, to login to the SQL Server.
+* `password` - (Required) Password used together with username, to login to the Microsoft SQL Server.
 Changing this forces a new resource to be created.

 * `table` - (Required) Table in the database that the output points to.
 Changing this forces a new resource to be created.